What Is Irritable Bowel Syndrome (IBS)?

 Another theory suggests it may involve chemicals made by the body, such as serotonin and gastrin, that control nerve signals between the brain and digestive tract.

-Other researchers are studying to see if certain bacteria in the bowels can lead to the condition
+Other researchers are studying to see if certain bacteria in the bowels can lead to the condition.

 Because IBS happens in women much more often than in men, some believe hormones may play a role.
 So far, studies haven’t borne this out.

 There are no specific lab tests that can diagnose IBS.
-Your doctor will see if your symptoms match with the definition of IBS, and he may run tests to rule out conditions such as:
+Your doctor will see if your symptoms match with the definition of IBS, and they may run tests to rule out conditions such as:

 - Food allergies or intolerances, such as lactose intolerance and poor dietary habits

 - Medications such as high blood pressure drugs, iron, and certain antacids

 - Enzyme deficiencies where the pancreas isn't releasing enough enzymes to properly digest or break down food